flxai/pyceau/README.md

 `r` and `R` work analogously for the right B rule set.
 To allow maximum freedom on randomness of the rule sets, use `-r 18+18`.

-Beyond regular S/B notation it is allowed to combined multiple rules together separated by commata `,`.
+Beyond regular S/B notation it is allowed to combine multiple rules together separated by commata `,`.
 It is decided by the current tick which of these alternating rules are used.
 Each of these rules can also be prepended by a natural number and `x` indicating the number of times this rule should be successively repeated.
 An example combining both of these concepts would be the rule string `-r 123467/0167,3x126/6`.